revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

 The _src_ folder contains the source files which give information about application logic, data, and assets.
-It has

 </blockquote>
 </details>